NathanNN/CBB752Spring2016.github.io/index.md

 coordinates.

-4.3 Propose a tool that calculate the dihedral angle based on the input of four points’ xyz coordinates in PDB format.(Kevin, Nathan)
+4.3 Propose a tool that calculate the dihedral angle based on the input of four points’ xyz coordinates in PDB format.(Kevin; Nathan)

 ### Next Steps to Do